babylonlabs-io/babylon/x/btccheckpoint/README.md

 }
 ```

-The module also maintains several key-value pairs in its store:

-- `LastFinalizedEpochKey`: Stores the number of the last finalized epoch.
-- `BtcLightClientUpdatedKey`: Indicates whether the BTC light client was updated during the current block execution.
-- `ParamsKey`: Stores module parameters.

-These structures and key-value pairs allow the module to efficiently manage and retrieve checkpoint-related data.

 ## Messages

 The BTC Checkpoint module primarily handles messages from the vigilante reporter.
 The message formats are defined in [proto/babylon/btccheckpoint/v1/tx.proto](proto/babylon/btccheckpoint/v1/tx.proto.).
 The message handlers are defined in [x/btccheckpoint/keeper/msg_server.go](x/btccheckpoint/keeper/msg_server.go).
 For more information on the SDK messages, refer to the [Cosmos SDK documentation on messages and queries](https://docs.cosmos.network/main/build/building-modules/messages-and-queries)

 ### MsgInsertBTCSpvProof

-`MsgInsertBTCSpvProof` is used by vigilante  to insert a new checkpoint into the store, which can be seen [here](https://github.com/babylonlabs-io/vigilante/blob/24da0381465249aa7b55be682a66e32cdaddc81b/types/btccheckpoint.go#L11).
+`MsgInsertBTCSpvProof` is used by vigilante reporter to insert a new checkpoint into the store, which can be seen [here](https://github.com/babylonlabs-io/vigilante/blob/24da0381465249aa7b55be682a66e32cdaddc81b/types/btccheckpoint.go#L11).

 ```protobuf
 message MsgInsertBTCSpvProof {